aadikapur/chutes.xyz-ai/README.md

 ## AI for chutes.xyz
 AI for chutes.xyz using a deep q-learning model.</br></br>
-Trains on AWS SageMaker, convertModel converts keras model to tf_js model and the static file on the model is uploaded to and read by the server for chutes.xyz.
+Trains on AWS SageMaker, convertModel converts keras model to tf_js model and the static directory is uploaded to and read by the server for chutes.xyz.

 ### Updates
 ai-v-ai-version-1